astropy-learn/dev-guide/README.md

 ## Design
 ### Repos
-- _action--execute-convert_: a custom GitHub action that builds (executes and converts to html and pdf) a given notebook.
+- _action--execute-convert_: a custom GitHub action that builds (executes and converts to HTML) a given notebook.
 - _action--pre-process_: a custom GitHub action that populates the [configuration script](https://github.com/astropy-learn/astropy-tutorials/blob/main/_config.yml) used by Jupyter Book to build a given notebook.
 - _astropy-tutorials_: **Any organization-wide issues should be opened in this repo.** This repo also holds material used across all tutorials, including:
     - [Python scripts](https://github.com/astropy-learn/astropy-tutorials/tree/main/scripts) used in the above custom GitHub actions to build the notebooks,